Storidge/cio-user-docs/docker_volumes/volumes.md

 Docker integrates with external storage systems through the [volume plugin API](https://docs.docker.com/engine/extend/plugins_volume/).
 The API enables volumes to be natively provisioned in a Docker environment and then attached to an application running in a container or service.

-The CIO installation package installs a v2 volume plugin for Docker version 1.13.0 and above.
+The Storidge installation package installs a v2 volume plugin for Docker version 1.13.0 and above.
 The volume plugin enables request for storage to be passed to the CIO software whether from a `docker run`, `docker service create`, `docker volume create` command or [Docker Compose](https://docs.docker.com/compose/overview/) file.

 **Create volumes**

 You can create and manage volumes separate from a container using the `docker volume create` command.
 Use the `--driver` flag to specify the volume plugin and use the `-o` or `--opt` flag to set options for creating a volume.

-For example, create a CIO volume with name “foo” and use profile MYSQL to set volume options.
+For example, create a Storidge volume with name “foo” and use profile MYSQL to set volume options.

 ```
 docker volume create --driver cio --name foo --opt profile=MYSQL